segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/best-practices.md

 ## Validating by Data by Component

-The following list contains tools you can use to validate datat coming from Segment and going to each different Adobe Analytics component
+The following list contains tools you can use to validate data coming from Segment and going to each different Adobe Analytics component

 - **Analytics.js** - [Adobe Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj) and Chrome Developer Tools
 - **Other Segment server libraries** - Segment's in-app [Event Tester Tool](/docs/connections/test-connections/)